capmeth/acid/docsite/docs/configuration/options.md

 links: string | object | [ ... string | object ]
 ```

-String items in the array are assumed to be stylesheet urls for the `href` attribute and a `rel="stylesheet"` attribute will automatically be added as well.
+Object properties are directly applied as `<link>` attributes.

-Object properties are directly applied as link tag attributes.
+String items are assumed to be stylesheet urls for the `href` attribute and `rel="stylesheet"` will automatically be added as well.

 ```js label="default value"
 links: []